 When the serving USS (USS-A) that has performed the UUAA procedure with the UAV identifies that USS-level changeover with a target USS (USS-B) is necessary, then

-- USS-A informs the UAV, sends information about USS-B and provides a token to be used towards USS-B.
+- USS-A informs the UAV, sends information about USS-B and provides a token to be used towards USS-B. The token content is out of 3GPP scope.
+The token, sent from USS-A to the UAV in the application layer, is transparent to the 3GPP system.

 - The UAV performs authentication and authorization using the information and token.